-An artist requires inspiration and opportunity.
-The Art Department in the Prep School provides both.
+An artist requires inspiration and opportunity, and the Art Department in the Prep School provides both.
 The Art Atrium, where Upper Prep lessons take place, provides a light, spacious, stimulating space where pupils can fully engage in drawing, painting, sculpture, clay, printmaking and textiles.

 Design & Technology

-Design & Technology at Wellingborough allows pupils to be creative, encouraging the development of new skills and knowledge through practical activities.
-Pupils embark upon a series of projects from Year 1 through to Year 6 using a wide variety of materials and processes.
-From Year 4 upwards, pupils study in the exciting and vibrant environment of the Gent Centre, the same well-resourced specialist facility used by the Senior School.
+Design & Technology at Wellingborough allows pupils to be creative and encourages the development of new skills and knowledge through practical activities.
+Pupils embark upon a series of projects from Year 1 through to Year 6, using a wide variety of materials and processes.
+From Year 4 upwards, pupils study in the exciting and vibrant environment of the Gent Centre which is the same well-resourced specialist facility used by our Senior School pupils.

 English & Drama

-In the Prep school, we aim to create inquisitive and enthusiastic historians.
+In the Prep School, we aim to create inquisitive and enthusiastic historians.
 We investigate not only British history, but also the history of the wider world.
-Children see a diversity of human experience so that they may understand more about themselves as individuals and as members of a society.
+Children are exposed to a diverse range of human experiences so that they can better understand their place in society.

 Modern Foreign Languages (including French and Spanish)

-We are proud of our strong sporting tradition and our sporting ethos, ‘Sport For All’, challenges pupils of all abilities to work towards realistic goals, achieving true potential.
+We are proud of our strong sporting tradition and our sporting ethos, ‘Sport For All’, challenges pupils of all abilities to work towards realistic goals and achieve their true potential.